 Master of Science in Technology and Design (Cybersecurity)

-The MTD (Cybersecurity) is a one-year full-time coursework-based Master programme.
-It comprises eight courses (96 credits): two core design courses and five specialised courses, and one design project organised as follows:
+The MTD (Cybersecurity) is a coursework-based Master programme.
+It comprises eight courses (96 credits)—two core design courses, five specialised courses and one design project organised as follows:

 The focus of this course is the integration of marketing, design, engineering and manufacturing functions in creating and developing a new product, system or service.
 The course will go through the different phases of designing a new product, system or service using the four Ds of the four-phase Design Innovation Cycle of “Discover-Define-Develop-Deliver”.
 The course will focus on some of the critical success factors for new product development, with an early emphasis on design thinking.
 Students will be given a design challenge to complete.